Elementary equivalence and diffeomorphism groups of smooth manifolds: Regularity detection

-Since $N$ is homeomorphic to $M$, we have that $N$ must be the circle as well; it is immediate that $M$ and $N$ are diffeomorphic to each other.
-To detect the regularity of the diffeomorphism group, we start with finding a definable smooth parametrized interval in $S^1$; this can be obtained from the Bochner--Montgomery Theorem and the same argument as in Proposition~\ref{prop:smooth-ball}.
+\begin{proof}[Proof of the Main Theorem, when $\dim M=1$] We may let $M=N=S^1$.
+Let us assume $r<s$ for contradiction.
+Consider first the case $r\ge1$.
+For each group between $\Diff^\infty(S^1)$ and $\Diff^1(S^1)$, we have a definable smooth parametrized interval in $S^1$; this can be obtained from the Bochner--Montgomery Theorem and the same argument as in Proposition~\ref{prop:smooth-ball}.
 We fix such an interval If we equip $S^1$ with the usual angular metric and $I$ with the usual Euclidean metric, it follows from the fact that $\phi$ is smooth that the induced angular metric on $\phi(I)\subseteq S^1$ is bi-Lipschitz equivalent to the Euclidean metric on $I$.

-We now use Lemma~\ref{lem:delta-fast-1} and Lemma~\ref{lem:delta-fast-2} to show that if $G^r\equiv G^s$ then $r=s$.
-Indeed, if $r<s$ then we choose a rational $\alpha$ between $r$ and $s$ and find a formula that is satisfied by an element of $G^r$ but by no element of $G^s$, which expresses that such an element is a $C^{\alpha}$ diffeomorphism of the circle but is not smoother.
+We use Lemma~\ref{lem:delta-fast-1} and Lemma~\ref{lem:delta-fast-2}.
+Let us fix a rational $q$ between $r$ and $s$ and find a formula that is satisfied by an element of $G\ge\Diff^r(S^1)$ but by no element of $H\le\Diff^s(S^1)$, which expresses that such an element is a $C^{q}$ diffeomorphism of the circle but is not smoother.
 We encode a sequence of disjoint intervals $\{J_i\subseteq I\}_{i\in\omega}$ with rational endpoints and satisfying $\sup J_i<\inf J_{i+1}$ for all $i$, by a single definable real number.
-We can then construct a formula $\rho_{\alpha}$ as in Theorem~\ref{thm:reg} (though the details are simpler in this case) which is satisfied by some element of $G^r$ but no element of $G^s$.
-Switching the roles of $r$ and $s$ gives us the desired conclusion. \end{proof}
+We can then construct a formula $\rho_{q}$ as in Theorem~\ref{thm:reg} (though the details are simpler in this case) which is satisfied by some element of $G$ but no element of $H$.